Prag8855/aab/content/guides/renew-german-freelance-visa.md

 **[If your visa expires soon ➞](/guides/berlin-auslanderbehorde-appointment#if-your-visa-expires-soon)**

-### 5. Gather the required documents
+### 5. Prepare the required documents

 **When:** 1-3 months before your appointment

-Start gathering the required documents as soon as possible.
-Some documents take time to prepare.
+Start preparing the required documents as soon as possible.
+Some documents take more time to prepare.
 If you don't have a tax advisor, or if your finances are not organised, it takes more time.

 If your documents are not in English or German, you might need certified translations.
 This takes more time and money.